 |

-a virus attached will have any legitimate content.
-We don't send an
+attached will have any legitimate content.
+We don't send an NDR

-yet another attempt to send you a virus email and so we don't want to
+another attempt to send you a virus email and so we don't want to waste any more

-As a second line of defence we also perform "Pre-emptive Virus
+As a second line of defence, we also perform "Pre-emptive Virus Protection".

-Protection".
-This means deleting emails with file attachments of the
+This means deleting emails with file attachments of the types used, almost

 These are the attachments types that we currently block:-